Dr. Jason E. FarleyProfessor and Center Director

 Multi-level interventions to improve access, engagement and retention in care; novel models of patient-centered care; design and implementation of mHealth interventions; clinical trials

-Jason E. Farley PhD, MPH, ANP-BC, FAAN, FAANP, AACRN is the inaugural Endowed Professor of Nursing Leadership and Innovation.
+Jason E. Farley PhD, MPH, ANP-BC, FAAN, FAANP, AACRN is the inaugural Endowed Professor of Nursing Leadership and Innovation at the Johns Hopkins University School of Nursing.
 He is a tenured professor of nursing, an infectious disease-trained nurse epidemiologist, and a nurse practitioner in the Division of Infectious Diseases at the Johns Hopkins School of Medicine in the John G. Bartlett Specialty Practice.
-He is a world-renowned nurse scientist whose research seeks to streamline infectious disease prevention and care through strategies to improve access, navigation, linkage, engagement, and retention for persons with infectious diseases.
-He is the director and founder of the REACH Initiative serving Baltimore City residents living with and at risk for HIV and associated co-infections.
-He is a fellow in the American Academy of Nursing, including prior chair of the Emerging Infectious Diseases Expert Panel.
+As a nurse clinician-scientist his research seeks to streamline prevention and care through strategies to improve access, navigation, linkage, engagement, and retention for persons at risk for or living with an infectious diseases.
+He is the director and founder of the Center for Infectious Disease and Nursing Innovation, which seeks to cultivate nursing expertise in infectious disease research and clinical care.
+He is a fellow in the American Academy of Nursing, including prior chair of the Emerging Infectious Diseases Expert Panel and a fellow in the American Academy of Nurse Practitioners.
+As part of AANP he co-leads the Infectious Disease Specialty Committee.
+Dr. Farley is the Johns Hopkins Center for AIDS Research (CFAR) Clinical Core Co-Director and the TB Research Advancement Center (TRAC) Development Core Co-Director.
 He previously served as a nurse infection-control epidemiologist for the Johns Hopkins Hospital.

 Population of interest: